Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Sterile neutrino production in Supernovae

 We consider two physically different mechanisms for sterile neutrino production in supernovae:

-\emph{(i) Adiabatic flavor conversion at an MSW resonance.} A $\nu_x$ of energy $E$ streaming away from the supernova core can convert to $\nu_s$ when the matter density, and thus the MSW potential $V_x$, has reached the value satisfying the resonance condition, \cref{eq:msw}.
-Each point $(t,R)$ in time and space corresponds to a specific value of $V_x$; therefore, neutrinos of a specific energy $E_\text{res}(t,R)$ are resonantly converted at this point.
-We take the local neutrino luminosities and spectra and the local matter densities from the simulation of an $8.8 M_\odot$ supernova by the Garching group~\cite{Huedepohl2010} (see also \cite{Rampp:2002bq,Liebendoerfer:2003es,Marek:2005if,Buras:2005rp}).
+\emph{(i) Adiabatic flavor conversion at an MSW resonance.} A $\bar{\nu}_x$ of energy $E$ streaming away from the supernova core can convert to sterile antineutrino $(\bar{\nu}_s)$ when the matter density, and thus the MSW potential $V_x$, has reached the value satisfying the resonance condition, \cref{eq:msw}~\cite{Mikheev:1986if}.
+Each point $(t,R)$ in time and space corresponds to a specific value of $V_x$; therefore, antineutrinos of a specific energy $E_\text{res}(t,R)$ are resonantly converted at this point.
+We take the local antineutrino luminosities and spectra and the local matter densities from the simulation of an $8.8 M_\odot$ supernova by the Garching group~\cite{Huedepohl2010} (see also \cite{Rampp:2002bq,Liebendoerfer:2003es,Marek:2005if,Buras:2005rp}).

-Hard scattering processes must be rare to give neutrinos sufficient time to convert adiabatically.
+Hard scattering processes must be rare to give antineutrinos sufficient time to convert adiabatically.
 We therefore require the spatial width of the MSW resonance regions,

 to be smaller than the mean free path $\lambda_\text{mfp}$.
-The number $d\mathcal{N}_s^\text{MSW} / dE$ of $\nu_s$ in an energy interval $[E, E+dE]$ produced by adiabatic flavor conversion at the MSW resonance is given by~\cite{Shi:1993ee}
+The number $d\mathcal{N}_s^\text{MSW} / dE$ of $\bar{\nu}_s$ in an energy interval $[E, E+dE]$ produced by adiabatic flavor conversion at the MSW resonance is given by~\cite{Shi:1993ee}